sbb-design-systems/lyne-components/src/components/autocomplete-grid/autocomplete-grid-button/readme.md

 ```

 If the component is used within a [sbb-autocomplete-grid-optgroup](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid-optgroup--docs),
-it can be disabled by disabling the group.
+it can be disabled by disabling the optgroup.

 ### Focus outline